 Immunoglobulin can cause some adverse effects, such as nausea, chills, fever, backache and fatigue.
 Luckily, the side effects last up to a few hours after the treatment, after which they subside.
 The side effects can also be reduced if you opt to make short pauses during infusions.
 Moreover, they can be treated using medicines, including corticosteroids.
 However, they do come with additional side effects.

-Another option is peaCURE and it is the easiest of them all. peaCURE is the name for a dietary supplement which is consisted of pharmaceutical grade palmitoylethanolamide.
+Another option is peaCURE and it is the easiest of them all. peaCURE is the name for a medical food which is consisted of pharmaceutical grade palmitoylethanolamide.

 Palmitoylethanolamide is produced inside the body and its main purposes are improving muscle recovery and reducing pain and inflammation.
 It works by affecting a number of receptors on the surfaces of cells.